librenms/librenms/doc/INSTALL_RHEL.md

     git clone https://github.com/librenms/librenms.git librenms
     cd /opt/librenms

-At this stage you can either launch the web installer by going to http://IP/install.php, follow the onscreen instructions then skip to the 'Web Interface' section further down.
+At this stage you can either launch the web installer by going to http://IP/install.php, follow the on-screen instructions then skip to the 'Web Interface' section further down.
 Alternatively if you want to continue the setup manually then just keep following these instructions.

     cp config.php.default config.php
     vim config.php

 NOTE: The recommended method of cloning a git repository is HTTPS.
 If you would like to clone via SSH instead, use the command `git clone git@github.com:librenms/librenms.git librenms` instead.

 Change the values to the right of the equal sign for lines beginning with `$config[db_]` to match your database information as setup above.